Wicca: Wheel of the Year

 Wiccans celebrate several seasonal festivals of the year, commonly known as Sabbats.
 Collectively, these occasions are termed the Wheel of the Year.
-Most Wiccans celebrate a set of eight of these Sabbats; however, other groups such as those associated with the Clan of Tubal Cain only follow four.
+Most Wiccans celebrate a set of eight of these Sabbats; other groups such as those associated with the Clan of Tubal Cain only follow four.
 In the rare case of the Ros an Bucca group from Cornwall, only six are adhered to.
 The four Sabbats that are common to all British derived groups are the cross-quarter days, sometimes referred to as Greater Sabbats.
 The names of these festivals are in some cases taken from the Old Irish fire festivals and the Welsh God Mabon, though in most traditional Wiccan covens the only commonality with the Celtic festival is the name.
 Gardner himself made use of the English names of these holidays, stating that "the four great Sabbats are Candlemas [sic], May Eve, Lammas, and Halloween; the equinoxes and solstices are celebrated also".
 In the Egyptologist Margaret Murray's The Witch-Cult in Western Europe (1921) and The God of the Witches (1933), in which she dealt with what she believed had been a historical Witch-Cult, she stated that the four main festivals had survived Christianisation and had been celebrated in the pagan Witchcraft religion.
 Subsequently, when Wicca was first developing in the 1930s through to the 1960s, many of the early groups, such as Robert Cochrane's Clan of Tubal Cain and Gerald Gardner's Bricket Wood coven adopted the commemoration of these four Sabbats as described by Murray.

 The other four festivals commemorated by many Wiccans are known as Lesser Sabbats.
 They are the solstices and the equinoxes, and they were only adopted in 1958 by members of the Bricket Wood coven, before they were subsequently adopted by other followers of the Gardnerian tradition.
 They were eventually adopted by followers of other traditions like Alexandrian Wicca and the Dianic tradition.
 The names of these holidays that are commonly used today are often taken from Germanic pagan holidays.
-However, the festivals are not reconstructive in nature nor do they often resemble their historical counterparts, instead, they exhibit a form of universalism.
+The festivals are not reconstructive in nature nor do they often resemble their historical counterparts, instead, they exhibit a form of universalism.
 The rituals that are observed may display cultural influences from the holidays from which they take their names as well as influences from other unrelated cultures.